iTwin/reality-capture/python/README.md

 You may choose any Application type but be conscious the authorization process is different between them.
 An explanation of each authorization code flow process can be found [here](https://developer.bentley.com/apis/overview/authorization/).
 This SDK includes an example of a token factory for each type of Application.
 You may code your own factory for authorization tokens but you will have to implement the functions present at `AbstractTokenFactory` so that your code integrates properly with this SDK.

-After creating an application and a ProjectWise project if you didn't have one, clone this repository and you are good to go.
+After creating an application and a ProjectWise project if you didn't have one, you can either:

+- Clone this repository and add its path to your PYTHONPATH environment variable;
+- Download the last released version wheel and install it using `py -m pip install **path_to_the_wheel**`;
+- Install it directly from the last github version by using `py -m pip install git+https://github.com/iTwin/reality-capture.git#subdirectory=python`

+and you are good to go.

 ## Software dependencies